 See the advice page on pruning shrubby hydrangeas (such as H. macrophylla, H. paniculata and H. quercifolia).
 Most of these are pruned in early spring.

 One of the most interesting quirks of some hydrangeas is the ability of the flowers to change colour.
-This is not true of all hydrangeas, only the mophead cultivars (H. macrophylla).
+This is not true of all hydrangeas, but most often seen in the mophead and lacecap cultivars of Hydrangea macrophylla.
+Colour changes can also be seen in flowers of others such as H. involucrata and H. serrata

 This colour change is due to the soil pH which affects aluminium availability.
 Those with blue or pink flowers tend to be blue in acid soil conditions (high available aluminium levels), mauve in acid to neutral soil conditions, and pink in alkaline conditions.
 To get the best flower colour, choose cultivars that give the best colours for the pH in question.